-Dust: An Elysian Tail is a Metroidvania-styled game with elements of exploration, immersing combat and one of the best video game narratives I’ve seen in the eighth generation so far.
+Dust: An Elysian Tail is a Metroidvania-styled game with elements of exploration, immersing combat, and one of the best video game narratives I’ve seen in the eighth generation so far.
 Though it is officially classed as a beat ‘em up, it makes more sense to classify it as a hack and slash game, since combat heavily revolves around the use of a sword, which warrants a level of violence surprisingly high for a 7-rated title.
 But that’s not to say it isn’t bad, by any means.

 Graphics – 9/10

 The game takes place in a beautifully designed world called Falana.
-There are peaceful villages, gloomy meadows, icy and fiery mountains and frighteningly dark caves.
-The scenery and style of the game is amazing, providing a great deal of variety, and speaking of attention to detail.
-The artistic style of the game blends elements of Japanese animation with some of western animation too.
+There are peaceful villages, gloomy meadows, icy and fiery mountains, and frighteningly dark caves.
+The scenery and style of the game are amazing, providing a great deal of variety, and speaking of attention to detail.
+The artistic style of the game blends elements of Japanese animation with some of the western animation too.
 For example, the deers in The Glade are very reminiscent of the classic Disney film Bambi, and most of the more pivotal characters are similar in design and personality to many of the works of Studio Ghibli.
 Some enemies are palette-swapped, but for the most part, there is also a great level of diversity in enemy design too, presenting different kinds of monsters suited to whichever environment they can be found in.

 Gameplay – 8/10

 To match the graphics, the gameplay is also extremely enjoyable and immersing.
 I lieu of Metroidvania tradition, there is also a very decent amount of side quests thrown in for good measure to keep players busy, and providing cause to revisit previous locations to uncover hidden secrets scattered throughout.
-Although there is a lot of button mashing involved, typical of most beat ‘em up or hack and slash games, there is also a fair bit of incentive on offer to players for hacking through enemies in the form of levelling up the player characters and finding blueprints for new weapons and armour to take to the blacksmith for forging.
+Although there is a lot of button-mashing involved, typical of most beat ‘em up or hack and slash games, there is also a fair bit of incentive on offer to players for hacking through enemies in the form of leveling up the player characters and finding blueprints for new weapons and armor to take to the blacksmith for forging.
 But what I like most about how this game has been developed is that there is a very even balance between gameplay and story.
 In an industry whereby most AAA titles incorporate more story than is perhaps needed in my opinion, it good that Humble Hearts haven’t followed suit.

 Controls – 9.5/10

-The only minor problem I have with the game’s control scheme is that it can sometime be awkward to traverse platforms upwards.
-Some protrusions in levels acting as platforms can be quite subtle, which give the game a certain charm, but sometimes it can be hard to determine where exactly on a platform the character needs to land to traverse it.
+The only minor problem I have with the game’s control scheme is that it can sometimes be awkward to traverse platforms upwards.
+Some protrusions in levels acting as platforms can be quite subtle, which gives the game a certain charm, but sometimes it can be hard to determine where exactly on a platform the character needs to land to traverse it.
 But other than this one small issue, there are no others.
 It’s actually very impressive how the developers have managed the combat and special move mechanics.

 Lifespan – 6/10